 - The general workplace protections offered by Part 3-1 of the Fair Work Act 2009 will apply in relation to the making of a public interest disclosure by a public official who is an employee within the meaning of that Act.

-These protections do not necessarily protect the discloser in relation to their own wrongdoing, where they have been involved in the misconduct they are reporting.
+The protections from liability do not apply to protect the discloser in relation to their own wrongdoing.

-NAIF will investigate all disclosures which contain enough information to support further enquiry subject to its discretion not to investigate in certain circumstances.
+NAIF will investigate public interest disclosures which contain enough information to support further enquiry subject to its discretion not to investigate in certain circumstances.

 The principal officer is responsible for conducting an investigation and may delegate those powers and functions to a public official in the agency by an instrument.

-Investigations under the Public Interest Disclosure Act will be conducted by an independent investigator skilled in conducting investigations, and familiar with the Public Interest Disclosure Act and any standards as required, especially the confidentiality requirements and the protections for the discloser.
+Investigations under the PID Act will be conducted by an independent investigator skilled in conducting investigations, and familiar with the PID Act and PID Standard any other relevant procedures, especially the confidentiality requirements and the protections for the discloser.